Sanand133/Prediction-Model-for-plasma-spray-process/README.md

 # Prediction-Model-for-plasma-spray-process
-In this project we can predict the values of different paramenters which are affecting the oxide content during plasma spray process.
-This project is develped by using Python library Tkinter.
-It is a user friendly interface.
+In this project, we can predict the values of different parameters that affect the oxide content during the plasma spray process.
+This project was developed using the Python library Tkinter, which has a user-friendly interface.
+I have also added a section to the code of this project to create a new CSV file to record the predicted values so that we can train our model using these datasets in the future.